-Unless otherwise noted, the most recent "Pension Protection Act (PPA) Zone Status" available in 2020 and 2019 is for the plan's year end at June 30, 2019 and 2018, respectively.
+Unless otherwise noted, the most recent "Pension Protection Act (PPA) Zone Status" available in 2021 and 2020 is for the plan's year end at June 30, 2020 and 2019, respectively.
 The zone status is based on information that the Board received from the plan.
 A plan in the "red" zone has been determined to be in "critical status", based on criteria established under the Tax Code and is generally less than 65% funded.
-A plan in the "yellow" zone has been determined to be in "endangered status", based on criteria established under the Tax Code and is generally less than 65% funded.
 A plan in the "yellow" zone has been determined to be in "endangered status", based on criteria established under the Tax Code and is generally less than 80% funded.
 A plan in the green zone is generally at least 80% funded.

-The "FIP/RP Status Pending/Implemented" column indicates a plan for which a financial improvement plan (FIP), as required under the Code to be adopted by a plan in the "yellow" zone, or a Rehabilitation Plan (RP), as required under the Code to be adopted by a plan in the "red" zone, is either pending or has been implemented.
+The "FIP/RP Status Pending/Implemented" column indicates a plan for which a financial improvement plan (FIP), as required under the Code to be adopted by a plan in the "yellow" zone, or a Rehabilitation